grnet/BMCManager/README.md

 ## Configuration

 `bmcmanager` uses a single configuration file.
-It looks in `~/.config/bmcmanager` and `$XDG_CONFIG_HOME/bmcmanager` by default, but a different configuration file can be chosen by setting the `--config` command line argument.
+It looks in `~/.config/bmcmanager` and `$XDG_CONFIG_HOME/bmcmanager` by default, but a different configuration file can be chosen by setting the `--config-file` command line argument.

 The configuration file should have this form: